Trajectory based models. Evaluation of minmax pricing bounds: Discretization and Grid Data Structure

+This section provides numerical results illustrating some characteristics of the model described in Section \ref{quadraticVariationCase}.
+We compute the minmax option bound prices using the finite models from Section \ref{discretization} and data structure and algorithm from Appendix \ref{gridCharacterization}.
+The output illustrates the super-replication price for call options with respect to the maximum number of steps and different jump sizes $p$ and its variation on the presence of arbitrage nodes.
+Finally, some superhedging and underhedging approximations and the effect of variable volatility are presented.
+For reasons of space we do not provide details related to the software implementation.
+Other numerical results, for a different class of models, and based on market, data can be found in \cite{fleck}.

-With the aim to compare with the prices given by the Black \& Scholes formula, consider a two-month European call option with strike of $K=1$ on a stock that pays no dividends, with current price $s_0 = 1$ and the volatility of the stock is taken to be equal to $\sigma=20\%$ in a year.
+Consider a two-month European call option with strike of \$1 on a stock that pays no dividends, with current price \$1 and the volatility of the stock is taken to be equal to $\sigma=20$\%.
+The Black \& Scholes price for this assumptions is \$0.0326 when $s_0 = K = 1$.
 Define